 The pronghorn’s population fluctuations on the northern range show the effects of management interventions as well as natural shifts in forage availability, competition with elk, and predation.
 Efforts to keep pronghorn in the park with fences and winter feeding reduced their abundance and use of migratory routes by the 1920s, and about 1,200 pronghorn were removed from 1947 to 1967 to address perceived sagebrush degradation.
-Although hunting has not been allowed north of the park since the 1970s, complaints about crop depredation led to the removal of about 190 pronghorn on private land from 1985 to 2002.
-The reason for the sudden population decline in the early 1990s remains unclear, but fawn survival is low due to coyote predation, and development of private land north of the park has reduced available winter range.
-The pronghorn winter range in the park is former agricultural land infested with nonnative vegetation of low nutritional quality.
+Complaints about crop depredation led to the removal of about 190 pronghorn on private land from 1985 to 2002.
+The reason for the sudden population decline in the early 1990s remains unclear, but fawn survival appears to have been low.
+Probably due to coyote predation and reduction of winter range north of the park through development by private land owners.
+The pronghorn winter range inside the park is former agricultural land infested with nonnative vegetation of low nutritional quality.

 Barmore, W.J.
 Jr. 2003.
 Ecology of ungulates and their winter range in Northern Yellowstone National Park, Research and Synthesis 1962–1970.
 Yellowstone Center for Resources.

 Barnowe-Meyer, K.K.
 2009.
 The behavioral ecology and population genetics of pronghorn in Yellowstone National Park.
 University of Idaho, Moscow, Idaho.